asmtlab/utility-scraper/README.md

 ## Datasets ##

 The datasets used to collect necessary information are included in the repo under the `datasets` directory.
-To include a newer version of a specific dataset it should be included in the `datasets` directory and then update the corresponding variable in `utility-scraper.py` with the appropriate filename.
+To include a newer version of a specific dataset it should be included in the `datasets` directory and then update the corresponding variable at the top of `utility-scraper.py` with the appropriate filename.

 ``` Py
     # Dataset files